Administering Dremio on AKS

 -p <DREMIO_ADMIN_PASS> \

--d <BACKUP_PATH>Store the backup files in some persistent volume or copy the files out of the local pod.
+Store the backup files in a persistent volume or copy the files from the local pod.

 Clean, Restore, and Set-Password